rikkimax/twp-d/manuscript/content/operatorOverloads.md

 **Summary:**

 Operator overloads allows the developer to modify the default behaviour of a type when interacted with in an expression with any specified (or possibly only specified in user code) types.
-This includes on assignment, multiplication or devision.
+This includes on assignment, multiplication or division.

 **Exercises:**